Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 What is the 70-20-10 budget?

-This budgeting concept is excellent for someone who doesn’t want to watch every cent of spending across thirty-five different categories.
+The 70-20-10 rule is excellent for someone who doesn’t want to watch every cent of spending across thirty-five different categories.
 It’s a pared-down, simplified version of budgeting.

-Let’s break down how the 70-20-10 budget could work for your life.
+Let’s break down how this budget could work for your life.

-70% of income is for spending
+70% of your income is for spending

-First of all, you would have to be able to live on 70% of your income.
-More accurately, 70% of your take-home pay, or net income after taxes.
 So you need to fit all of your necessities in this category, along with any luxuries that cost money.

 Once you know your weekly or monthly income, you can do the simple math of calculating how much 70% would be.
 That’s the figure you need to keep all of your life’s expenses under.